caneara/varnish/docs/pages/sticker.md

 # Sticker

-A read-only text box component used to display information.
+A read-only text-box component used to display information.

 ## Features